open-access-policies/streaming/_operational_policies/op_pol_003.md

 ### 2. Scope

-This policy applies to all data created, collected, processed, or stored by the Company, including user-generated content, user personal data, business records, system logs, and backup data.
-It covers all data storage systems, applications, and geographic regions where the Company operates.
+This policy applies to all data created, collected, processed, or stored by [Company Name], including user-generated content, user personal data, business records, system logs, and backup data.
+It covers all data storage systems, applications, and geographic regions where [Company Name] operates.

 ### 3. Policy